roaked/roaked.github.io/content/docs/1design/_index.md

 # Workflow

-Hey there!
-Welcome to my project portfolio—an exciting showcase collected from my academic journey and collaborative endeavours.
-Within these digital pages, you'll immerse yourself in an environment driven by Computational Fluid Dynamics (CFD) and Finite Element Analysis (FEA), coupled with a plethora of 3D CAD project designs.
-From conceptualization to execution, these projects were born from late-night brainstorming sessions, leveraging cutting-edge tools to simulate fluid dynamics and structural mechanics, and to bring innovative 3D concepts to life -- Exploring the thrilling realm where design meets simulation!
+Hey hey!
+Welcome to my design project hangout — a mashup of my academic journey and awesome collaborations.
+This place is packed with my adventures in Computational Fluid Dynamics (CFD), Finite Element Analysis (FEA), and loads of cool 3D CAD projects.

-I am always open to collaborate in any design projects!
+Picture this: late-night brainstorming, diving into simulations of fluid dynamics, thermal analysis, and structural mechanics, and then making those wild ideas real.
+It's like a ride where design and simulation crash together in the coolest ways.

+I'm totally up for collaborating on any design projects — let's create something new!

 ![12e](https://wallpapercave.com/dwp1x/wp9380795.png)